friatech/lilo/samples/lilo/06-spring-boot-subscription/README.md

+# Before starting

 This example is a little bit complicated, although we have tried to make it as simple as possible.
 The main reason is;
 every web framework handles web socket connections differently.
-To maintain lilo's framework agnostic structure. we added some subscription handlers.
+To maintain Lilo's framework agnostic structure.
+Some subscription handlers are added.
 But it's still not easy to use but highly configurable.
+Using `lilo-spring` dependency for easy-to-use configuration on SpringFramework might be wise choice.

+# About

 ```
                                               ------------